 As the value of your shares increases, it can distort any decisions about what to do with the shares.
 You may decide to hold longer for even more gain, all the while your portfolio has become overweight in company stock.

 Periods of stock price volatility can be a good time to review the benefits of a diversified portfolio.
-During volatility times, some assets will be up while others are down and some may even be flat.
-A mixture of asset classes can help so the entire portfolio isn’t down.
-There can be scenarios where overall your portfolio is down.
+During volatile times, some assets will be up while others are down, and some may even be flat.
+A mixture of asset classes can help, so the entire portfolio isn’t down.
+There can be scenarios where, overall, your portfolio is down.
 But through diversification, some will be down less than others.
 But more often, it will be a mixed bag – with some assets up while others are down.